 Don’t go anywhere alone.
 If you can’t stand the thought of missing out on the Whistler nightlife, that’s no big deal – just make sure you’re not embarking on a Whistler night adventure by yourself.
 If you can recruit a friend to join you, that’s perfect.
 A whole group of friends?
 Even better.
 There’s safety in numbers!

 Sign up for a Pub Crawl

 Perhaps one of the best ways to hit all the action in Whistler, with a group of people literally paid to party is on a pub crawl.
 Not only will you meet tons of interesting people after the same adventure you are, you’ll have a little bit of a safety net behind you.
 We aren’t saying they babysit folks who can’t hold their own, we are all adults after all, but remember there is safety in numbers!

-Forged Axe Throwing has friends in all the right places, so if you mention Forged Axe Throwing you’ll get a discount with Club Crawl Whistler or Bar Hop Whistler.
+Forged Axe Throwing has friends in all the right places, so if you mention Forged Axe Throwing you’ll get a discount with Bar Hop Whistler.
 Check them out, they always put on a seriously good time!